What is the Community Trigger?

 What can I expect?

 Once you have asked for a Community Trigger, a decision will be made about whether this could fall within the remit of the Community Trigger from the information you have given.
-If it is decided that it could fall within the remit of the Community Trigger, the Community Safety Support Services will ask the agencies involved to provide details of your complaints and actions that they have considered and taken.
+If it is decided that it could fall within the remit of the Community Trigger, the designated officer leading the process will ask the agencies involved to provide details of your complaints and actions that they have considered and taken.

 If, after, obtaining this information, this still meets the criteria for a Community Trigger, a meeting will take place between the appropriate Community Safety Partnership agencies, the Registered Housing Provider and other partners involved to discuss the anti-social behaviour and any actions that have already been considered and taken.
 The group will review how the Partnership has responded and make recommendations on further action that should be taken and which agency should take it.

-A response will be sent to you by the Community Safety Support Services, explaining the action already taken and also the recommendations for further action.
-If you are not satisfied with the response at any point in the community trigger process, you can request a review by the Safer Communities Service Head.
+A response will be sent to you by the designated officer, explaining the action already taken and also the recommendations for further action.
+If you are not satisfied with the response at any point in the community trigger process, you can request a review by the appropriate reviewing officer and notified of the result.

 In the event of any further incident(s) of anti-social behaviour occurring, please call the police non-emergency 101 reporting line.
 If there is an immediate threat to your personal safety please call the police on 999.